Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 fuel_dev

-) are for local development only. 'identifier' => '
+, which is recommended only for local development. 'identifier' => '

 Cache Configuration (Memcached and Redis)